s0lstiice/Churro-Adapter-Ver5/README.md

-# Visually Grounded, Layout-Robust CHURRO LOC Adapter — Epoch 22
+# Visually Grounded, Layout-Robust CHURRO LOC Adapter — Version 5

 This upload's central improvement is **visual grounding**: the recognizer was trained and decoded to rely more strongly on visible handwriting and less on unsupported autoregressive continuation.
-It combines the newest Epoch 22 full-page adapter with the layout front end used around it.
+It combines the newest full-page adapter with the layout front end used around it.
 The system preserves the original scan, detects sideways/upside-down pages and book spreads, transcribes safe page regions with CHURRO, and reconstructs one